Rani Bhabani: Biography

 Born in 1716 in a Bengali Brahmin family of Chhatimgram village, Bogra District, her father's name was Atmaram Choudhury, a landlord of Chatin village in Bogra district, now in Bangladesh.
 Bhabani was married off to Raja Ramkanta Moitra (Ray), the then zamindar of Rajshahi.
 After his death in 1748, Bhabani became the de jure zamindar, and started being referred to as Rani, or queen.
 A woman as a zamindar was extremely rare in those days, but Rani Bhabani managed the vast Rajshahi zamindari so efficiently and effectively for over four decades, that the annual income from land exceeded 15 million rupees of which 7 million rupees was paid to the state and the rest was utilised for building public utilities and supporting the needy.

 After becoming the zamindar, she recognised the need for a strong army to protect her state from the Nawab of Bengal Siraj ud-Daulah, who had a reputation of debauchery, and began to reform and reorganise her army.
 Her fears came true, and soon the Nawab sent a messenger demanding her daughter Tara to satisfy his lust.
 When Rani Bhabani refused, the angry Nawab sent an army to abduct Tara, depose the Rani and loot the treasury.
 The Rani, herself leading her army, routed the nawab's army and drove it out of her territories.
 The people of Natore also joined the Rani's army in the fight against the Nawab.

-Rani Bhabani's house in Natore remains a major tourist attraction in Bangladesh to date.
+Rani Bhabani's Palace, Natore Raibari, in Natore remains a major tourist attraction in Bangladesh to date.

 Rani Bhabani died in 1803, at the age of 87, 46 years after the Battle of Plassey.